 Your Contact Form is the page where people visiting your site can get in touch with you for whatever reason.
 Maybe it is a fan wanting to reach out about something.
 Perhaps someone recommended you to their friends for a private party and they want to inquire about your pricing and availability.
 This form is awesome for giving the public direct access to you through your website.

 This one is self explanatory.
 I’ve used this feature before just to show the wide range of places and events I performed in.
 I don’t think it’s 100% necessary to have a page dedicated to this.
 You can also post a photo gallery to your main page so that it’s a bit more chill and people can just browse it as they browse your main page – to get to know you better visually.

 THIS!
 I LOVE this feature on bandzoogle.
-Your online store is the place you where you can actually sell your music and merchandise online.
-It is totally integrated to accept visa debit, credit cards, or paypal payments – which is badass.
+Your online store is where you can actually sell your music and merchandise online.
+It is completely integrated to accept visa debit, credit cards, or paypal payments – which is badass.
 I used to do A LOT of online streaming, first with Periscope then with Facebook/YouTube Live as well as Livit.
-I actually made a surprising amount of money by sending my online fans over to my website.
-People who enjoyed listening to me live would head over to my website and actually paid to buy my music (which wasn’t even recording professionally).
+I actually made a surprising amount of money by sending my online fans over to my website to buy my music.
+MY viewers would head over to my website and actually pay to buy my music (which wasn’t even recording professionally).
 They didn’t care!
 They loved my music and the way I made them feel and they wanted to support me.

 Another awesome BandZoogle feature is that they allow you to set your own prices when selling your music and merch, and get this, it’s completely commission free!
 I don’t know if you’re aware, but that is a really big deal.
 When I sell my wedding music packages online Shopify takes like 3% of every transaction plus $0.30 every time I make a sale.
 With wedding music costs ranging from $1,000 to $2,500 on average, you can imagine that these fees add up.
 I would never use this platform for selling original music.
 BandZoogle….Different story!